grimme-lab/qc2-teaching/doc/programming.rst

 The ``cycle`` instruction breaks out of the *current* iteration, but not out of the complete loop like ``exit``.
-Here we use it together with the intrinsic ``modulo`` function to determine the remainder of our loop counter variable in every step and ``cycle`` in case we find a reminder of one, meaning an odd number.
+Here we use it together with the intrinsic ``modulo`` function to determine the remainder of our loop counter variable in every step and ``cycle`` in case we find a remainder of one, meaning an odd number.

 .. note::